The Varsity (newspaper)

-The paper publishes weekly on all campuses during the fall and winter semesters and online throughout the year, along with two seasonal magazines.
-The paper is published by Varsity Publications Inc., a not-for-profit corporation, and is primarily financed by advertisement revenues with subsidies from a student levy.
+Founded as a broadsheet daily, it is now printed in compact form, and publishes print editions during the fall and winter semesters and online throughout the year, along with two seasonal magazines.
+It primarily focuses on tri-campus affairs and local news.
+The paper is owned and operated by Varsity Publications Inc., a not-for-profit corporation based on the St. George campus, and is financed by student levies and advertisement revenue.